 The results really do speak for themselves.
 It would appear the number of civilizations in our galaxy is an absolute pittance and may well explain why we haven't heard from them.
 The chances of us communicating with ETs would have to be astonishingly small.

 Yet we must remember, the number we have entered are rough estimates.
 Furthermore, the factor L is probably the single biggest factor for determining whether plentiful alien civilisations exist, or very few.

-Therefore, if alien civilisations achieve both things mentioned above (i.e. show love and have the technology to visit the stars), it means the Milky Way should be literally teeming with intelligent life.
+Therefore, if alien civilisations do achieve both things mentioned above (i.e. show love and curiosity, and have the technology to visit the stars), it means the Milky Way should be literally teeming with intelligent life.

 Is there any evidence to support both approaches being taken by ETs?
-And have people already observed them to give us an indication that both of these two approaches are taking place in reality?
+And have people already been observing them to give us an indication that both of these two approaches are taking place as we speak right now?